saifulsahim/learning-jenkins-3981454/ch1_installing_jenkins/01_04_install_jenkins_on_ubuntu/README.md

 1. Run the following commands to:
    1. download the official signing key for Jenkins packages
    2. update the package manager to include the official sources for Jenkins installation files
-   3. And update the package manager to refer to the new key and installation sources
+   3. update the package manager to refer to the new key and installation sources

     ```bash
    sudo wget \-O /usr/share/keyrings/jenkins-keyring.asc \\